tansey-lab/bayestme/docs/example_workflow.rst

         --adata-output dataset_deconvolved.h5ad \
         --output deconvolution_samples.h5 \
         --lam2 <value of lambda learned from step 4> \
-        --n-components <value of n cell types learned from step 4>
+        --n-components <value of n cell types learned from step 4> \
+        --inference-type MCMC

+We offer two equivalent methods for inference during this step, MCMC and SVI.
+SVI is much faster than MCMC.
+You can select between them using the `--inference-type` argument.

+The deconvolve step is basically the same model used in the phenotype_selection step, in phenotype_selection we just run deconvolve many times in order to select the best parameters via cross validation.

 This will create a new anndata archive ``dataset_deconvolved.h5ad`` which has been updated to include the summarized deconvolution results.

 This will also create another h5 archive, which is a serialized :py:class:`bayestme.data.DeconvolutionResult`.
 The serialized :py:class:`bayestme.data.DeconvolutionResult` can be very large (~ 10GB) as it saves all of the MCMC samples, each of which are high dimensional numerical arrays.